Skip to main content

 B-1/B-2 Visitor or Volunteer

 The B-1/B-2 visitor or volunteer program best serves students who are planning short visits to one or several U.S. universities.
 It is not intended for use by a scholar accepting any type of formal academic appointment.
 Please note that some colleges or departments at Cornell may have policies that preclude this choice for liability reasons.
-The Office of Global Learning does not set these policies and can only convey the immigration regulations.
+International Services does not set these policies and can only convey the immigration regulations.

 Pluses and Minuses for B-1/B-2 Visitors or Volunteers